OfficeDev/Copilot-for-M365-Samples/samples/cext-trey-research/README.md

-# Trey Research Plugin
+# Trey Research Copilot extension

-> This is now a proper API Plugin (not Type A)!

 Trey Research is a fictitious consulting company that supplies talent in the software and pharmaceuticals industries.

-The vision for this demo is to show the full potential of Copilot plugins in a relatable business environment.
+The vision for this demo is to show the full potential of Copilot extensions in a relatable business environment.

 ### Prompts that work